open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ### Disable the instrumentation

 In some rare cases it may be useful to completely disable the constructed `Instrumenter`, for example, based on a configuration property.
-The `InstrumenterBuilder` exposes a `disable()` method for that: calling it will turn the newly created `Instrumenter` into a no-op instance.
+The `InstrumenterBuilder` exposes a `setEnabled()` method for that: passing `false` will turn the newly created `Instrumenter` into a no-op instance.
-Alternatively, you can use the `setEnabled()` method and pass `false` as the argument.

 ### Finally, set the span kind with the `SpanKindExtractor` and get a new `Instrumenter`!